Basic Configuration Server to Avoid Hardcoding in iOS Applications

 module.exports = Config;

-I would like to stop here for a moment.
-Actually I struggled a bit because of this timestamp format.
-It is a standard ISO-8601 but it is not supported by MariaDB’s STR_TO_DATE function.
-I had to use a formatted input but to get the right format I played with it a bit by using this short statement which I ran from Sequel Pro
+I’d like to pause here for a moment.
+I actually struggled a bit with the timestamp format.
+While it follows the ISO-8601 standard, it is not supported by MariaDB’s STR_TO_DATE function.
+I had to use a formatted input, and to get the correct format, I experimented a bit using this short statement, which I ran from Sequel Pro

 :